-The corridor's pre-arranged train paths are a reserved for international freight traffic in the annual timetable.
+The corridor's pre-arranged train paths is a product reserved for international freight traffic in the annual timetable.
 The train paths are produced by infrastructure managers in consultation with the corridor organization and are based on studies of the transport market.
 The capacity is directly applied to and allocated by the C-OSS.